28 February 2019

 “I loved that movie!”
 Erin said in her high-pitched voice.
 She calmed down and said, “And the book.
 I always wanted to hike the Appalachian Trail.”

-Erin exhaled smoke and said, “Why don’t you do it?
+Erin took a deep drag and exhaled smoke up towards the stars and said, “Why don’t you do it?
 You’re The Most Interesting Man in The World.
 Write about one of your trips.”
-She was a bit drunk, so I smiled and nodded and didn’t tell her she that’s what I just said.
+She was a bit drunk, so I smiled and nodded and didn’t tell her she that’s what I had just said.

 Erin fished another beer from the cooler and asked me, “Who was that guy playing your grandfather in the new Scorcese movie?
 The one who called you when they were filming?”